 Bring needle and thread up through fabric at 1.
 Insert needle back into fabric a stitch-width to the right (2) and then come back up just before the previous stitch (3).
 Tthe result is overlapping stitches.
 (NOTE: you’ll start at the LEFT end of line to be stitched.)

 2. Back Stitch

 With a shape outlined in the Back Stitch, you’ll see a distinct line of short stitches.
 It’s good for adding contrast and for framing smaller or curvier areas.
-Here on To The Woods, it’s used to outline all of the clouds as well as the circle around the sun.
+Here on Lighthouse, it’s used to outline all of the waves.
 If we’d used the Outline Stitch with such curvy areas, we’d end up with less well-defined shapes–unless the stitches were quite small.

 How to Embroider with the Back Stitch.